 It is easy to get to comfortable in our new shoes and push our limits.
 I have pulled up my ‘skinny’ jeans and panicked when they were snug on my thighs.
 It is hard to adjust to the fact that at this smaller weight just 5 pounds can make such a difference, when we are used to 30 pounds at our former weight hardly making a dent.
 Don’t get upset or beat yourself up if you find yourself gaining a couple of pounds.
 We have a surgically created tool that will remain intact and work for the rest of our life if we use it properly.

 By choosing solid protein foods we can control our portion size.
 It is easy to eat a whole bowlful of smooshy comfort food, but even at 10 years post op it is impossible to eat an entire chicken breast.
 By making the correct choice of the denser protein, we can control our serving size and thus our calories.
 The bottom line will always be if we burn as much as we take in our weight will remain constant.
 Once this balance is disrupted, something has got to change or we will either gain or lose weight.
 So either use your pouch to eat less, or burn more calories through exercise, or a combination of both.

-GET BACK ON TRACK, BOT
+GET BACK ON TRACK, INSPIRE DIET STYLE!!!

 This surgery is all about control and thankfully we have been given permanent control if we use it.

 Who’s a WINNER, you’re a winner!